 Network protection in Windows helps prevent users from accessing dangerous IP addresses and domains that may host phishing scams, exploits, and other malicious content on the Internet.
 Network protection is part of attack surface reduction and helps provide an additional layer of protection for a user.
 Using reputation-based services, network protection blocks access to potentially harmful, low-reputation-based domains and IP addresses.
-In enterprise environments, network protection works best with Microsoft Defender for Endpoint, which provides detailed reporting into protection events as part of larger investigation scenarios.
+Network protection works best with Microsoft Defender for Endpoint in enterprise environments, which provides detailed reporting into protection events as part of more significant investigation scenarios.

 Learn more about how to protect your network.